louismullie/temp-data/markdown_final/c1abb619-faac-d017-b0a4-cbc49fa8c9b8.md

 ### Committee opinion no.703: asymptomatic microscopic hematuria in women [^51f25589].
 Obstetrics and Gynecology (2017).
 Medium credibility.

-American Urological Association (AUA) asymptomatic microscopic hematuria — evaluation scope and evidence indicate the guideline "lowered the age threshold for evaluation from older than 40 years to 35 years," and "the recommended evaluation for all patients meeting the criteria for asymptomatic microscopic hematuria (after other causes have been ruled out) includes cystoscopy and upper tract imaging with multiphasic computed tomography (CT) urography, with and without intravenous contrast."
-The document emphasizes that "'blood' on a dipstick urinalysis is not hematuria, and this finding indicates the need for a microscopic urinalysis to evaluate for red blood cells."
-Regarding screening, "the U.S. Preventive Services Task Force in 2011 concluded the current evidence is insufficient to assess the balance of benefits and harms of screening for bladder cancer in asymptomatic adults (4)."
-The evidence strength behind the AUA recommendations "is Grade C," is "primarily… based on data from male patients," and "the risk of urinary tract malignancy (bladder, ureter, and kidney) is significantly less in women than in men."
+American Urological Association (AUA) asymptomatic microscopic hematuria — evaluation scope and evidence indicate the guideline "lowered the age threshold for evaluation from older than 40 years to 35 years", and "the recommended evaluation for all patients meeting the criteria for asymptomatic microscopic hematuria (after other causes have been ruled out) includes cystoscopy and upper tract imaging with multiphasic computed tomography (CT) urography, with and without intravenous contrast".
+The document emphasizes that "'blood' on a dipstick urinalysis is not hematuria, and this finding indicates the need for a microscopic urinalysis to evaluate for red blood cells".
+Regarding screening, "the U.S. Preventive Services Task Force in 2011 concluded the current evidence is insufficient to assess the balance of benefits and harms of screening for bladder cancer in asymptomatic adults (4)".
+The evidence strength behind the AUA recommendations "is Grade C", is "primarily… based on data from male patients", and "the risk of urinary tract malignancy (bladder, ureter, and kidney) is significantly less in women than in men".

 ---